 You can find them more and more often: wireless charging stations for your smartphone.
 In cafés, incorporated into furniture or cars or sold by electrical appliance shops and webshops.
 But how exactly does wireless charging work?
 For what other devices is it used?
 And what are the pros and cons of this technology?
-You can read the answer in this blog post.
+You can read the answers in this blog post.

 If you don’t charge the battery in your smartphone with a regular cable but simply place your phone on a charging station, then you are charging it wirelessly.
 The technology behind wireless charging is electromagnetic induction.
 Nothing new, since this technology has been around for years ... in your electric toothbrush for example!
 Since 2009, smartphone manufacturers have been experimenting with wireless charging, but only now is this technology really breaking through.

 How does wireless charging work?

 Wireless charging is possible by means of electromagnetic induction.
 Electrical energy is transferred between two objects via a magnetic field, such as a charger and a smartphone, which means you don’t need cables any more to charge a device.

 Would you like to hear about all the science behind it?
 Then be sure to continue reading.

 Wireless charging or induction charging is based on Faraday’s law of induction (the man with the cage) and Ampère’s law (the man who gave his name to the base unit of electric current).
 Current that runs through a coil produces a magnetic field.
 This coil is located in the charging station.
 The magnetic field generates current in a second coil, which is in the device itself.
 The electric charge ensures that the current will run into the second coil.